yoel123/yoel-php-framwork-simple-blog-example/README.md

 what is uses:<br>
 *ajax crud for easy admin side (check out their website its really simple).<br>
 *my login class<br>
-*google map class pfom php class with my helper functions<br>
+*google map class from php classes with my helper functions<br>
 *my template class for simple templates<br>
 *my pdo crud class for simple sql db manipulation<br>
-*and a few other of my class all with example uses<br>
+*and a few other of my classes all with example uses<br>

 structure:<br>
-*yapi, holds all the php class used<br>
+*yapi, holds all the php classes used<br>
 *screenshots, screenshots of most pages just to show how it looks ,bare bone bootstra no graphic design at wall.<br>
 *css/js where the project css and js files are.<br>
 *img ,is where all the imges are stored .<br>